 Personality Disorders Articles

-Getting a Diagnosis
+Getting A Diagnosis

-Types of Personality Disorders
+Types Of Personality Disorders

 Paranoid Personality Disorder

-- Marked distrust of others
+- Marked feelings of distrust of others

 Schizoid Personality Disorder

-- Little to no interest in sex with a partner
+- Little to no interest in relationships

-- Stoic or cold expressions with others
+- Stoic or cold expressions when communicating with others

 - Limited expression of emotions